Verizon CEO sees "conspiracy" to declare iPhone a success

 The most striking fact about his remarks for me was a feeling that I've heard them before: it's the same talk we heard before the iPhone stormed the fancier smartphone segment.
 Take, for example, Palm CEO Ed Colligan, who mocked Apple as "PC guys" with no hope of being able to "walk in" on his company's turf.
 And now Seidenberg mocks it because it hasn't "earned" its place on the field.

-Earn what from who?
+?
 Two years on, and cellular carriers still see their market – subscribers and equipment manufacturers alike – as things to which they are entitled.